pivotal/workstation-setup/README.md

 # For Data developers
 ./setup.sh developer c golang java docker

+# If you want java 8, you can use
+./setup.sh developer java8
 ```

 The list of Engineering applications is found in: [applications-common.sh](https://github.com/pivotal/workstation-setup/blob/master/scripts/common/applications-common.sh)